belle2/basf2/analysis/doc/FlavorTagger.rst

 In the following the particles providing the flavor tag information, i.e. the flavor signatures, are denoted as target.

-Below: Simple draft (no physical magnitudes) to illustrate the different decays providing the signatures belonging to the different categories.

 Notes:
 ^^^^^^